dominiksalvet/risc63/doc/registers.md

 * A general purpose register is used as temporary data storage within the processor.
 * A control register is used for a specific task otherwise impossible to do.

-All these registers are 64-bit wide.
+All architectural registers are 64-bit wide and have undefined value after reset, unless otherwise stated.

 ## Program Counter (`pc`)

 The `pc` register is also known as instruction pointer.
 It holds the address of the next instruction to be executed.
 If that instruction is not of a jump type, the value of this register is automatically incremented.

+The **reset value** of the `pc` register is `0x0`.

 ## General Purpose Registers (`r0` to `r15`)